It’s the same as a personal publishing entity.

-You may have heard personal publishing entities referred to as “vanity publishers".
-In the case where you have a publisher or publishing administrator collecting your publisher’s share on your behalf, having a personal publishing entity is essentially unnecessary in terms of royalty collection, and therefore only acts as an additional publishing company name that appears on your PRO’s website and your royalty statements.
-Some writers prefer to have that name there, and that’s a personal preference!
+You may have heard personal publishing entities referred to as “vanity publishers.”
+When you have a publisher or publishing administrator collecting a publisher’s share on your behalf, a personal publishing entity is unnecessary for royalty collection.
+It merely appears as an additional publishing company name on your Performing Rights Organization (PRO) page and royalty statements.
+Some writers like to have that name there.
+It’s a matter of preference, really.

 Ultimately, creating a personal publishing entity isn’t as complicated as it may seem.
-It’s mostly up to your personal preference, especially if you have a publisher handling your administration.
-At the end of the day, having one neither helps nor hurts you, so just be sure to understand what your personal needs are and decide from there.
+At the end of the day, having one doesn’t help or hurt you; just be sure to understand what your personal needs are, and decide from there.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?